szczurek-lab/seqme/docs/tutorials/index.rst

 Tutorials
 #########

-Tutorials on using pepme for evaluating peptides.
+Tutorials on using pepme for peptide evaluation, adding new metrics, and integrating third-party models.

 .. toctree::
     :hidden: